-- Users with cards in good standing may make a request themselves, through the Ocean State Libraries online Library Catalog, accessible from inside the library or from any computer with an Internet connection.
+- Users with cards in good standing may make a request themselves, through the Ocean State Libraries’ online catalog from any computer with an Internet connection.

 - If you are in the library, the staff would also be happy to place a request for you in person.

 11. What if the Ocean State Library system does not own the book I am looking for?

 The Newport Public Library participates in interlibrary loan with academic, special and out-of-state libraries.
 Speak to or telephone the library’s Reference Department (847-8720 x208) for assistance.